fineoio/fineo-client/docs/getting-started.md

 You now have all the tools to use the whole platform!
 You can create and manage devices, manipulate schemas, upload data and then view data in JDBC based tools.

-When you ready, take a deeper look into:
+When you're ready, take a deeper look into:
  * how to use the [java client SDK] in your code
  * all the power that Fineo's [schema flexibility] provides
+ * all the various [command line tools]
  * how to more extensively [configure jdbc] connections
- * all the various [command line tools]

 We love to hear any feedback you have, [email us]!